A Career in the Paranal Science Operations department

 As Paranal astronomers, we take pride from the fact that the science we support addresses some of the most fundamental questions of humanity: What is the origin of the Universe?
 How did the Earth form?
 Are we alone in the Universe?
 This does not only attract a huge number of observing proposals each semester, but also the interest and fascination of the general public.

-At Paranal, we have no less than 16 (and soon 18) instruments in operations.
-Recent arrivals to our suite of instruments include MATISSE, a mid-infrared spectro-interferometer, as well as the planet hunter ESPRESSO.
+At Paranal, we have no less than 15 (and soon 17) instruments in operations.

 Career developments at and beyond Paranal

 Working as Paranal Operations Staff Astronomer offers you a variety of career possibilities.
 Many current staff have been at Paranal for 5 years or more (the fraction of staff with indefinite contracts is about 50% at present), and over the years have endorsed growing responsibilities as outlined below.
 The continual arrival of new systems regularly provides new challenges.

 Other colleagues come to Paranal with the motivation to gain expertise during a limited time of 3 to 6 years, and use the experience gathered on Paranal as an 'asset' for their career.
 We expressly welcome such motivation, which strengthens the exchange with the astronomical community.
 Staff that have left us are now faculty professor at Caltech, faculty professor at a Chilean university, part of the observatory management for the TMT, and at ESO Garching.
 You can see a more detailed list on the Alumni page.

 As an astronomer on Paranal, we typically spend up to 80 nights per year (as Fellow) or 105 nights per year (as staff astronomer) on the mountain.
 This is scheduled in shifts of typical length of 8 to 10 nights.
 Some flexibility exists regarding shift length and dates depending on personal constraints.